 identified by education advocates and consumers of education advocacy

 The NSEAI’s mission was to develop, promote, and implement a national

 program for education advocate practitioners and to improve the minimum

-when NSEAI established the first standardized fund of knowledge content
+when NSEAI was the first to establish a standardized fund of knowledge

 to meet accepted standards for a national certification program, best